-[You get larger and smaller cross-polytope isosurfaces by scaling these.]
+[Draw this figure by hand crosspolys.png ] [You get larger and smaller cross-polytope isosurfaces by scaling these.]

 [This shows the weights for a typical linear regression problem with about 10 variables.
 You can see that as lambda increases, more and more of the weights become zero.
 Only four of the weights are really useful for prediction; they're in color.
-Statisticians used to choose λ by looking at a chart like this and trying to eyeball a spot where there aren't too many predictors and the weights aren't changing too fast.
-But nowadays they prefer validation.]
-Sometimes sets some weights to zero, especially for large λ .
-Algs: subgradient descent, least-angle regression (LARS), forward stagewise [Lasso can be reformulated as a quadratic program, but it's a quadratic program with 2^d constraints, because a d-dimensional cross-polytope has 2^d facets.
+Statisticians used to choose $\lambda$ by looking at a chart like this and trying to eyeball a spot where there aren't too many predictors and the weights aren't changing too fast.
+But nowadays they prefer cross-validation.]
+Sometimes sets some weights to zero, especially for large $\lambda$ .
+Algs: subgradient descent, least-angle regression (LARS), forward stagewise [Lasso can be reformulated as a quadratic program, but it's a quadratic program with $2^d$ constraints, because a d-dimensional cross-polytope has $2^d$ facets.
 In practice, special-purpose optimization methods have been developed for Lasso.
 I'm not going to teach you one, but if you need one, look up the last two of these algorithms.
 LARS is built into the R Programming Language for statistics.]
 [As with ridge regression, you should probably normalize the features first before applying Lasso.]